tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 skirts in both hands as if she expected Unc' Billy would try to take refuge behind them.
 "Do you mean to say that that Possum is alive?"

-"Seems that way," replied Farmer Brown's boy as Unc' Billy sneezed again, for that straw was still tickling his nose.
+"Seems that way," replied Farmer Brown's girl as Unc' Billy sneezed again, for that straw was still tickling his nose.
 "I should certainly say it seems that way.
 The old sinner is no more dead than I am.
 He's just pretending.
 He fooled you all right, Mother, but he didn't fool me.
 I haven't hurt a hair of him.
 You ought to know me well enough by this time to know that I wouldn't hurt him."

-He looked at his mother reproachfully, and she hastened to apologize.
+She looked at her mother reproachfully, and she hastened to apologize.
 "But what could I think?" she demanded.
 "If he isn't a dead-looking creature, I never have seen one.
-What are you going to do with him, son?"
+What are you going to do with him, daughter?"

-"Take him over to the Green Forest after breakfast and let him go," replied Farmer Brown's boy.
+"Take him over to the Green Forest after breakfast and let him go," replied Farmer Brown's girl.

-This is just what he did do, and Unc' Billy wasted no time in getting home.
+This is just what she did do, and Unc' Billy wasted no time in getting home.
 It was a long time before he met Jenny Skunk again.
-When he did, Jenny was his usual good-natured self, and Unc' Billy was wise enough not to refer to eggs.
+When he did, Jenny was her usual good-natured self, and Unc' Billy was wise enough not to refer to eggs.